goastian/midori-desktop/ipc/docs/processes.rst

 In the spirit of creating a *responsible* process, the sample will connect several components that any deployed Gecko process is likely to need.
-These include configuring a sandbox, `registration with the CrashReporter service`_ and ("minimal") XPCOM initialization.
+These include configuring a sandbox, :ref:`registration with the CrashReporter service <Crash Reporter>` and ("minimal") XPCOM initialization.
 Consult documentation for these components for more information on their integration.